-As an eco-village, PachaMama continuously creates projects to increase biodiversity and sustainability, and to minimize its carbon footprint.
+As an eco-village, PachaMama continuously creates projects to increase biodiversity and sustainability and to minimize its carbon footprint.
 The principles of permaculture, waste reduction, soil regeneration, water retention, and recycling (to name a few) are explored and applied in the village.
 PachaMama is wholly committed to providing nourishing, healthy food that is kind not only to the body but to the Earth as well.
 Superfoods, fruits, and leafy greens grown in the village are 100% organic and the community works in partnership with and supports local farmers using responsible growing practices.

-The Verde Restaurant is in the PachaMama village center.
+The Verde Restaurant is in the PachaMama village centre.
 It is surrounded by a lush forest and is nourished three times a day by a team of creative chefs.
 It is a vital part of the transformation process and is in tune with the needs of the meditations, workshops and cleansing groups.

 The Work Exchange Program is an opportunity to experience PachaMama and become an integral part of the community through service.
-It allows the participants of the program to cover a substantial part of their visiting costs through working for the community.
+It allows the participants of the program to cover a substantial part of their visiting costs by working for the community.

 PachaMama has the intention to hold the balance between work, meditation, and personal growth.
-Aside from the practical duties, there are opportunities to go deeper into learning hands on skills within the various branches of work, to enjoy the social intimacy of the work exchange circle, and to be part of PachaMama through workshops, events, and gatherings.
-Work will be designated according to each one’s interest, skills, and the needs of the community.
+Aside from the practical duties, there are opportunities to go deeper into learning hands-on skills within the various branches of work, to enjoy the social intimacy of the work exchange circle, and to be part of PachaMama through workshops, events, and gatherings.
+Work will be designated according to each one’s interests, skills, and community needs.